Dusty-Hordofel/biloko-mern-ecommerce/README.md

      I. create category-><CategoryList> & use it in <Home/>

 135. Categories Home Page
+     I. create pages->caegory-><CategoryHome/> & import it in App.js
+     II. go to the cread category ontrollers and modify it to get all product that belongs to this category.

 136. Category with Products Backend
 137. Category Page with Products
 138. Category Page with Products